Cavs take Bennett with No. 1 pick in NBA draft

 His can't be until July 10, after next season's salary cap is set.

-The Cleveland Cavaliers started things by passing on centers Noel and Len, who went to Phoenix at No. 5, in favor of Bennett, who led a record 12 international players who were taken in the first round.
+The Cleveland Cavaliers started things by passing on centers Noel and Alex Len, who went to Phoenix at No. 5, in favor Bennett, the UNLV freshman forward who starred for Canada's junior national teams and was the Mountain West Conference freshman of the year.
+Bennett led a record 12 international players who were taken in the first round.

 "I'm just as surprised as anyone else," Bennett said.

 There was suspense right until the end, either because the Cavs were unsure who they wanted or were trying to trade the pick.
-Most predictions had them taking one of the big men, with Noel largely considered the favorite for the No. 1 choice even after a torn knee ligament that ended his lone college season at Kentucky in February.
+Most predictions had them taking one of the big men, with Noel largely considered the favorite for the No. 1 choice even after a torn ACL that ended his lone season at Kentucky in February.

 "I thought everything was in the air, so I wasn't thinking I was the No. 1 pick," Noel said.

 Orlando passed on both of the big men, too, going with Indiana swingman Victor Oladipo with the No. 2 pick.
-Washington took Otto Porter Jr. with the third pick, keeping the Georgetown star in the D.C. area.
+Washington took Otto Porter Jr. with the third pick, keeping the Georgetown star in town.

 Bennett, Noel and Len are all coming off injuries and couldn't even work out for teams, but the Cavs decided Bennett's shoulder surgery wasn't enough cause for concern.